Combined Zeeman and orbital effect on the Josephson effect in rippled graphene: Methodology

 In order to capture the magnetic field given by \cref{eq:magFieldLocal}, we use the vector potential

 Choosing the vector potential parallel to the $x$-axis allows us to set $\vb A = \vb 0$ in the superconductors, which means that the ground states in the superconductors have constant phases.
 In the following we denote the superconducting phase in the left ($x < -L/2$) and right ($x > L/2$) superconductors by $\phi_l$ and $\phi_r$, respectively.
+Having established the form of the vector potential $\vb A$ [\cref{eq:vecPot}] in the local coordinate system where graphene is flat, we will from now on omit the prime on $B_{x'}$ and $B_{y'}$ for brevity of notation.

 The Usadel equation~\eqref{eq:usadelGeneral} is not valid across boundaries of different materials since the associated length scales are not negligible compared to the Fermi wavelength.
 Instead, the Green's function in the different materials must be connected through a boundary condition.
 For low-transparency tunneling interfaces, one may use the Kupriyanov-Lukichev boundary condition~\cite{kuprianov1988},